-This page provides links to a few resources that can help with data research on potential markets and customers.
+This page provides links to resources that can help with data research on potential markets and customers.

 The U.S. Census Bureau offers free training and workshops on how to use its large data sets.
 The Nevada Governor's Office of Economic Development, Las Vegas Global Economic Alliance, and Las Vegas-Clark County Library District offer data portals to assist businesses.
+Nevada Grow, the Business Services Group at UNR, and the Center for Business and Economic Research at UNLV provide a range of business information services.

-You can also check with your local university; chamber of commerce; or other business support, training, planning and network group for data insights.
+You can also check with your local chamber of commerce or other business support, training, planning and network group for data insights.